 Make your tomato sauce ahead of time.
 This will save you time.
 Once you have your sauce ready, assembling the remaining ingredients and rolling the pasta into cheese manicotti will take you 20 minutes.

 But you're not done yet.
 Keep scrolling down and read on.
-Don't forget you'll need to bake the cannelloni for at least 40 to 50 minutes before you can serve them.
+Don't forget you'll need to bake the cannelloni for at least 40 minutes before you can serve them.

-Do I Have to Cook the Pasta before I make Manicotti or Cannelloni?
+Do You Have to Cook the Pasta before making Manicotti or Cannelloni?

 This is also a good question and some people get it wrong.
 Cheese Manicotti are delicate but not hard to make.
 Just remember that if the pasta is hard it will need to be pre-cooked.
 You may be able to find oven ready pasta shells, but they usually end up tasting "chalky".

-It's best not to skip corners for making these cannelloni and just par-boil store bought pasta.
+It's best not to skip corners for making these cannelloni and just par-boil store bought pasta that's hard.
 Here is a simple guide that will help you decide what to buy and whether you need to par-boil your pasta in preparation for stuffing them with your ricotta cheese filling.

 - Manicotti Shells - Manicotti shells -usually need to be cooked for about 7 minutes.
 You should take them out of the water and put them in a ice water bath when they are about mid-way cooked.
 Then you can stuff them and put them on a baking sheet and complete the cooking process in the oven.
-Barilla has manicotti shells and they look like this here.
+Barilla has manicotti shells and they are easy to use and work well.

 - Home Made Lasagna Sheets - nothing beats home made lasagna.
 If you have the time, homemade is always better.
 With fresh homemade lasagna, you don't need to blanche the pasta because it is very tender and pliable.
 Just use as needed whether you are making lasagna, manicotti or cannelloni.

 - Conchiglioni (Large) Pasta Shells - Large pasta shells also usually need to be cooked for about 9 minutes.
 You should take them out of the water and put them in a ice water bath when they are about mid-way cooked.
 Then you can stuff them and put them on a baking sheet and complete the cooking process in the oven.
-Barilla has large pasta shells and they look like this here.
+Barilla has large pasta shells.

 - Pre-made Fresh Lasagna Sheets - It should come as no surprise that this is my favorite option and my go to for making these homemade cannelloni.
 That's because it is less laborious than the other three options listed above.
 You can buy fresh lasagna sheets virtually anywhere and one lasagna sheet normally yields two (2) manicotti/cannelloni.
 You can use fresh lasagna without pre-cooking it because normally you use it to make lasagna and you lay it flat then bake it.
-However, if you are making manicotti or cannelloni you'll need to blanche them for 30 seconds in boiling water so that you can easily "roll" them to form a manicotti shape.
+They can go straight to the oven from package which is a win - win!

 *Note: I have never par-boiled "oven ready pasta", so I can't give any advice in this regard.
 I have used it before to make lasagna, and depending on what brand you buy, it may have a bite or taste "chalky".